jazzbom/Page-D/README.md

 ### Description ###
 Monitors websites by comparing their generated checksum values.
+To authorize a modification simply select the page to update and click the "Update" button.

 ### How do I get set up? ###
 Import into Eclipse Luna and run on any Java EE 6 compliant webserver.